addyosmani/es6-tools/README.md

 * [babel-node](https://babeljs.io/docs/usage/cli/#babel-node) - Run node cli with ES6 transpiling using Babel.
 * [ES6 Lab setup](https://github.com/hemanth/es6-lab-setup) - A simple setup for transpiling ES6 to ES5 using `Babel` or `traceur` with `gulp` and `jasmine` support.
 * [TypeScript](http://www.typescriptlang.org/) - A superset of ECMAScript with strict typing that aims to align with ES6
+* [Rollup](http://rollupjs.org/) - Rollup is a next-generation JavaScript module bundler.
+Author your app or library using ES2015 modules, then efficiently bundle them up into a single file for use in browsers and Node.js